 — David Cacik, Head of Marketing at LiveAgent

-Pros: You can access your dashboard from a cloud host or host yourself.
-This allows you to respond to customer messages wherever you are.
-There is a knowledge base tool that can answer many customer questions.
-This can save you valuable staff time.
+Pros: You can access your dashboard from a cloud host or host yourself, so you can respond to customer messages wherever you are.
+There is a knowledge base tool that can answer many customer questions, which can save you valuable staff time.
 You can scale up as your business grows.
 And the pricing is affordable, with plans that start as low as $24.